 What an awesome day!
 I got up and got a bunch of work done in the morning.
 Amica and I explored this little town.
 A walk along the lake.
 Temps in the mid 50s.
 I had to eat at Moofinfries (translate coo-fish-fries).
 I got battered fish and proper Canadian poutine!
 Then I had to hit up the pastie place.
 I drove by all those pastie signs all those years ago and needed to see what all the fuss was about.
 All wonderful food!
 Next we drove away from town a little to catch the spectacular twinkle show that is the UP night sky.
 It was just as magical as I’d remembered.
 Back to town now and shall end my evening popping back over to the pub to hang out with my new pals there.

 Left our dear Naubinway this morning.
 Getting back on my car stash of non-perishables.
-We maybe should press west now, as my beloved Rockies are waiting, but I wanted to pop up to the Lake Superior shoreline, so we made way for Grand Marais where I joyfully explored the maritime museum (it was an easy 60s-weather day so Ammers was fine chillin’ in her giant double car bed), and then we went and played at Pictured Rocks National Lakeshore.
+We maybe should press west now, as my beloved Rockies are waiting, but I wanted to pop up to the Lake Superior shoreline, so we made way for Marquette where I joyfully explored the maritime museum (it was an easy 60s-weather day so Ammers was fine chillin’ in her giant double car bed) after we went and played at Pictured Rocks National Lakeshore.
 Our first National Park of the trip!
 It’s more for boats, but we caught some pretty scenes.
-Scored a great motel: Brentwood Motor Inn in Marquette.
+Scored a great motel: Brentwood Motor Inn.
 Classic roadside joint, $62 plus $10 pet fee.
 That’s more like it!
 Going to have a chill night and rest up to wander into Wisconsin.

 I love driving across this part of the country.
 Giant fish, giant lumberjacks, crazy giant statue things everywhere.
 Just like New Zealand.
 I’m not trying to go to cities on this trip, but I had to see Duluth again.
 I loved this town so much when I did comedy here back in the early 2000s.
 Lodging choices not great.
 Bagged a Motel 6 with interior hallways, which is a pain. $85 and Amica is free.
 It’ll have to do.
 I drove her down to the lakewalk area and we had a nice stroll before we ran out of daylight.
 So, Wisconsin, which I love, was a blur.
 And we’re going to get Minnesota gone now because Montana’s calling is way louder than a whisper.
 Another beautiful day of mild temps.